Steve Chamberland, Founder

 Shane is a 3rd generation Pinellas County resident and graduate of Clearwater Central Catholic High.
 He has a Florida State Plumbing Contractors License and is VP / GM for McGill Plumbing, Inc. He has an active role in the community; volunteering with Lions Club International, where he is the 2nd VP of the Largo Lions Club Chapter.
 Between balancing a family business, home life, and service to others; he enjoys golf and fishing.

-Terry is the Senior Vice President and Branch Manager at Morgan Stanley in Palm Harbor.
+Terry is retired from Morgan Stanley in Palm Harbor.
 He has a strong background in working with local charities and various boards in the Tampa Bay area.
 He attended the University of Georgia and is an avid golfer.
 Terry says, “I initially became involved with 50 Legs as I have a passion for helping children.
 After meeting some of the children Steve had already helped, I felt my heart led me here.”

 Mr. Myers is an Army Veteran as well as a Service Disabled Veteran.
 Mr. Myers spent 10 years in the U.S. Army to include deploying to Iraq from March 2003 to October 2004, where he was injured in a VBIED attack, Vehicle Born Improvised Explosive Device.
 Since exiting service in the US Army, Mr. Myers has engaged in multiple areas of government contracting, to currently include owning a SDVOSB Medical Staffing company and Co-founding a SDVOSB Kit/Gear/Clothing rep group.
 Lastly, Mr. Myers has been involved with multiple veteran charity organizations where he’s supported and/or help to facilitate support through a multitude of avenues and ventures.